mitmedialab/OpenMediaLegalHack/docs/README.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/n9d_VYikg7M?ecver=1" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-**Dazza Greenwood explores Rsong with Kayvan Kazeminejad, Software Development Engineer of RChain Cooperative**
+**Dazza Greenwood explores Rsong with Kayvan Kazeminejad, Software Development Engineer and several others from the RChain Cooperative**

 > Learn about the robust and scalable [RSong architecture](https://youtu.be/JArg94k1Xfw?t=2204) as Kayvan explains how the immersive audio data is being moved on-chain to run on RNode.